rkotze/rkotze.github.io/_drafts/2019-10-10-deploy-vs-code-extension-from-azure-pipeline.md

 ### Get & save <abbr title="Personal Access Token">PAT</abbr> securely

 1. To publish to the marketplace you will need a Personal Access Token which is explained here on [publishing extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension){:target="\_blank"}.
-1. Once you have a key, it will need to be stored securely and the release pipeline to access it.
-Ensure your work is saved and lets move to store that token.
+1. Once you have a key, it will need to be stored privately so it can be used in the release pipeline without it being revealed in the build log.
+Ensure your work is saved and now let's store that token.
 1. Click the **variables** tab on the top left.
 1. Insure Pipeline variables is selected on the left and click the **+ Add** button.
 1. Add a name e.g. "vscekey" and the value is your <abbr title="Personal Access Token">PAT</abbr>.
-Ensure the **pad lock is locked** to make it a **secret**.
+Ensure the **padlock is locked** to make it a **secret**.
-1. You secret variable is now ready to be accessed by the release pipeline.
+1. Your secret variable is now ready to be accessed by the release pipeline.
-1. Finish the final steps above to complete the release pipeline.
+1. Finish the remaining steps above to complete the release pipeline.

 I hope this has helped you to deploy your extension.
 Please comment below if this was useful or you came across an issue which could help others.